A Rude Awakening Culture

 7:00 PM Pacific Time: Saturdays

-Music from the Americas and beyond, Brazil to the Caribbean to Latin America, with a little roots and some occasional mariachi and blues for the soul, with rotating hosts Adalia, Victoria Z, Miguel Guerrero, and Jose Ruiz.
+Music from the Americas and beyond, Brazil to the Caribbean to Latin America, with a little roots and some occasional mariachi and blues for the soul, with rotating hosts Adalia, Vylma V, Jose Ruiz, and Miguel Guerrero.

 Rock en Rebelión Music